jacpul/approxcount/README.md

 $ echo $SHELL
 ```

-### test1.sh: How does the number of threads affect the time to perform sloppy counting?
+### test1.sh: Sloppy Counting -- Threads vs. Runtime

 Execute `test1.sh` on ukko or akka.

+#### Tasks & Questions

-Create a line plot showing how runtime changes as more threads are added.
-What do you observe?
-How does runtime change?
+0. Create a line plot showing how runtime changes as more threads are added.

+1. What do you observe?

-### test2.sh: How does the sloppiness value change the runtime?
+2. How does runtime change as the number of threads increase?

+### test2.sh: Sloppy Counting -- Sloppiness vs. Runtime

 Execute `test2.sh` on ukko or akka.

+### Tasks & Questions

-Create a line plot showing how runtime changes as the sloppiness value increases.
-How does runtime change as the sloppiness value increases?
+3. Create a line plot showing how runtime changes as the sloppiness value increases.

-### test3.sh: How does the number of threads affect runtime with no slop?
+4. How does runtime change as the sloppiness value increases?

+### test3.sh: Accurate Counting: Threads vs. Runtime

 Execute `test3.sh` on ukko or akka.

+### Tasks & Questions

-Create a line plot showing how runtime changes with an increase in the number of threads.
-How does the number of threads affect runtime when there's no slop?
+5. Create a line plot showing how runtime changes with an increase in the number of threads.

-### test4.sh: How does random1 fare?
+6. How does the number of threads affect runtime when there's no slop?

+### test4.sh: Sloppy Counting (random1) -- Runtime vs. Threads

 Execute `test4.sh` on ukko or akka.

+### Tasks & Questions

-Create a line plot showing how runtime changes with an increase in the number of threads.
-How does random1 change as the number of threads increase?
+7. Create a line plot showing how runtime changes with an increase in the number of threads.

-### test5.sh: How does random2 fare?
+8. How does runtime for random1 change as the number of threads increase?

+### test5.sh: Sloppy Counting (random2) -- Runtime vs. Threads

 Execute `test5.sh` on ukko or akka.

+### Tasks & Questions

-Create a line plot showing how runtime changes with an increase in the number of threads.
-How does runtime change as the number of threads increase?
+9. Create a line plot showing how runtime changes with an increase in the number of threads.

+10. How does runtime for random2 change as the number of threads increase?

-### Compare sloppy methods
+### Compare sloppy vs. noslop

+Combine the results for sloppy and noslop.

+### Tasks & Questions

+10. Make a graph showing sloppy vs. noslop runtime.

-Combine the results for sloppy, random1 and random2.
-In a paragraph, compare and contrast.
-Why do you think you're seeing the results you are?
-Which is fastest?
-Which is slowest?
+In a paragraph, compare and contrast the methods.
+Make sure you explain:

+11. Why do you think you're seeing the results you are?
+12. Which is fastest?
 Why?
+13. Which is slowest?
+Why?
+14. Which is most accurate?
+Why?

 ### Compare random methods

-Now, plot separate line series of the random1 and random2 data points (from `test4.sh` and `test5.sh`).
-Don't plot averages; instead the y-axis should show time but the x-axis will have one data point per observation.
-What do you observe about the smoothness of random1 vs. random2?
-Which is faster?
-Why do you think that is?
+15. Now, plot separate line series of the random1 and random2 data points (from `test4.sh` and `test5.sh`).
+Don't plot averages; instead the y-axis should show time but the x-axis will have one data point per observation (one line per experiment).
+16. What do you observe about the smoothness of random1 vs. random2?
+Explain why things are the way they are.
+17. Which is faster?
+Why?

 ## Example graphs

 In the `img/` directory there are sample images to show what the general trends should look like.
 Data for the random tests may vary more widely due to randomness.
-If you do not see similar trends (especially for sloppy counting), check to make sure that your local counting happens in a tight loop -- in other words, your counting threads do nothing but count until they've reached the slop value and only then add it to the global value.
+If you do not see similar trends (especially for sloppy counting), check to make sure that your local counting happens in a tight loop -- in other words, your counting threads do nothing but count (e.g., they don't print things) until they've reached the slop value and only then add it to the global value.

 ## submission

-Submit your code, your spreadsheet, and your text answers in a gzipped tarball (i.e., `whatever.tar.gz`) via the course website by the due date.
+Submit your code, your spreadsheet, and a document containing your graphs inline with your answers (either linked to the spreadsheet or screenshotted) in a gzipped tarball (i.e., `whatever.tar.gz`) via the course website by the due date.